preciofishbone/OmniaDocsG2/using-communities/discussions/index.rst

 .. image:: discussions-sorting.png

+The Latest list is sorted on when the last comments was added, so the most active discussion is at the top.
 Also note that the number of comments and likes is shown for every article, here:

 .. image:: discusssions-start-notes.png